StarlingUAS/example_python_controller/README_controller.md

  1. #### Takeoff

     Once the vehicle is armed and in `OFFBOARD`/`GUIDED` mode, the flight can begin.
-The controller uses the initial position it recorded earlier and begins to generate a setpoint that rises above this.
+    For PX4, the controller uses the initial position it recorded earlier and begins to generate a setpoint that rises above this.
+    For Ardupilot, a specific takeoff command is given.
 Once the setpoint is at the desired takeoff altitude, the controller waits for the actual vehicle position to reach some predetermined value before it considers the takeoff to be complete.